Group Size

 Trek to Namche

-Early in the morning after breakfast, we will continue our journey along Dudhkoshi River.
-The trail stretches through pine forest.
-After crossing thrilling suspension bridges at several points and passing through small settlements of Zapute, Toktok, Benkar and Chumoa, we will reach Monjo which is known as the gateway to the Sagarmatha National Park.
-At Monjo, our trek leader will deal with all necessary national park formalities and then we will enter Sagarmatha National Park.
-We will take sharp descend to the river.
-Crossing another suspension bridge, we will proceed towards high Hillary Bridge located at the foot of the hill.
-Crossing this bridge, we will climb uphill to the Namche Bazaar.
-We can get view of Thamserku Mountain.
-If weather is clear, we can also have first view of Mt.
-Everest, Lhotse, Nuptse and Kusum Khangru mountains.
+At Monjo, our trek leader will deal with all necessary national park formalities, and then we will enter Sagarmatha National Park.
+We will take a sharp descent to the river.
+Crossing another suspension bridge, we will proceed towards the high Hillary Bridge located at the foot of the hill.
+Crossing the bridge, we will climb uphill to the Namche Bazaar.
+We can get a view of Thamserku Mountain.
+If the weather is clear, we can also view Mt.
+Everest, Lhotse, Nuptse, and the Kusum Khangru mountains first.

 Meals: